-Generally, the revenue that a company reports doesn't take any expenses into account.
-If Willie's Widget Corp. sells a widget for $10, for example, then that $10 is revenue, regardless of whether the widget cost $4, $10 or $20 to produce.
+Generally, the revenue that a company reports doesn't take any of its expenses into account.
+For example, if Willie's Widget Corp. sells a widget for $10, then that $10 is revenue, regardless of whether the widget cost $4, $10 or $20 to produce.

-A company's income statement starts with its revenue, often called the "top line."
+A company's income statement starts with its revenue, or the "top line."
 It then deducts all the costs of doing business -- everything from raw materials to workers' salaries to interest on loans to taxes.
 The result is net income, known universally as the "bottom line."
 This is the company's profit for the year, also called its "earnings."

 Nature of Retained Earnings

-As is the case with revenue, retained earnings does not necessarily equal cash on hand.
+As is the case with revenue, retained revenue does not necessarily equal cash on hand.
 Suppose Willie's Widgets has $1 million in retained earnings, all of it in cash, and the company decides to buy a new widget-making machine for $300,000.

 Cam Merritt is a writer and editor specializing in business, personal finance and home design.
 He has contributed to USA Today, The Des Moines Register and Better Homes and Gardens"publications.
 Merritt has a journalism degree from Drake University and is pursuing an MBA from the University of Iowa.